 “Sit down, take your time, we’ll stay open until you finish”, reassured the welcoming barista, handing me the menu and offering a restorative brew of locally roasted beans.
 “Don’t worry about the plasters” he added.
 “I have some here, you can have a couple of these”.

 Relief.
 Weight of my feet.
 Warmth.
 Comfort.
 Quiet.
 I watched the busy scene below where boats were being hauled up the tiny harbour.
-And then I looked out over the North Sea and began to ruminate happily.
+And then I looked out over the North Sea and began to ruminate happily on the help which cafés can offer.

 - social enterprise, Change Please, recently opened its first London Underground café in Clapham Common tube station.
 100% of the profits go towards training, and then employing homeless people to become baristas.